iwenameni/darey.io-pbl/project5.md

 PROJECT 5: IMPLEMENT A CLIENT SERVER ARCHITECTURE USING MYSQL DATABASE MANAGEMENT SYSTEM (DBMS).

-Firstly we Created and configured two Linux-based virtual servers (EC2 instances in AWS).
+Firstly we created and configured two Linux-based virtual servers (EC2 instances in AWS).

 Server A name - `mysql server`